 Social groups can help ease the mental health challenges that menopause brings.
 Having a network of women who are also experiencing menopause can provide much needed support.
 We've created a Facebook group specifically for this reason!
 It’s a safe space for women in their menopausal era to come together, share their thoughts, and brainstorm solutions together.
 No topic is taboo - we discuss everything from menopausal incontinence to postmenopausal intimacy.
 Please join us!

 Sleep and menopause don't always jive.
 Menopause-induced insomnia can be brought on by night sweats or nothing at all and and lead to sleepless nights.
 Our Sleep Enhancing Dietary Supplement supports you with superstars Ashwagandha and Pycnogenol, but also has another key player that helps with the sleep issues: Melatonin.
-With both of these supplements, they're clinically proven to bring about substantial relief with regular use.
-Not bad!

 A Holistic Approach to Hot Flashes